Chinese Lunar Exploration Program: Program structure

+Ouyang Ziyuan, a geologist and chemical cosmologist, is the program's chief scientist.
+Ye Peijian serves as the program's chief commander and chief designer.
+Sun Jiadong, an aerospace engineer, is the program's general designer and Sun Zezhou is deputy general designer.
+The leading program manager is Luan Enjie.

 The Chinese Lunar Exploration Program is divided into four main operational phases, with each mission serving as a technology demonstrator in preparation for future missions.
 International cooperation in the form of various payloads and a robotic station is invited by China.

-Phase I: Orbital missions
+Phase I (robotic): Orbital missions

 The first phase entailed the launch of two lunar orbiters, and is now effectively complete.